Maheshinte Prathikaaram

-Maheshinte Prathikaaram's development began in 2013, when Pothan was working as an associate director for Abu (who was directing Idukki Gold, co-written by Pushkaran).
-Pushkaran suggested a story idea to Pothan which was based on an incident in his native village.
-At Pothan's insistence, Pushkaran wrote the screenplay that year and Abu later became interested in producing the film.
+Maheshinte Prathikaaram's development began in 2013 when Pothan was working as an associate director for Abu (who was directing Idukki Gold, co-written by Syam).
+Syam suggested a story idea to Pothan which was based on an incident in his native village.
+At Pothan's insistence, Syam wrote the screenplay that year and Abu later became interested in producing the film.
 Production was scheduled to commence from December 2014 after completing the casting process but, due to scheduling conflicts, it was postponed to August 2015.
 Principal photography began in early August in Idukki and nearby locations, where it was predominantly filmed.
 Shooting was completed in late October.

-Maheshinte Prathikaaram was released in Kerala on 5 February 2016, in the rest of India on 12 February and globally on 26 February.
+Maheshinte Prathikaaram was released in Kerala on 5 February 2016, in the rest of India on 12 February, and globally on 26 February.
 The film was a commercial success, grossing ₹17.35 crore (₹173.5 million) at the Kerala box office on a budget of ₹3.50 crore (₹35 million).
-It received critical acclaim with praise going to the performances of its cast especially that of Fahadh Faasil's as one of his career best performances, humour, music, cinematography, editing and screenplay.
+It received critical acclaim with praise going to the performances of its cast especially that of Fahadh Faasil's as one of his career-best performances, humour, music, cinematography, editing and screenplay.
 At the 64th National Film Awards, it won the Best Original Screenplay and Best Feature Film in Malayalam, and at the 47th Kerala State Film Awards, it won the Best Original Screenplay and Best Film with Popular Appeal and Aesthetic Value.
 The film was remade into Tamil as Nimir (2018) and into Telugu as Uma Maheswara Ugra Roopasya (2020).
 Maheshinte Prathikaram is widely regarded as one of the defining movies of the Malayalam New Wave.